 Heavier jackets are out.
 Leaves are changing.
 Noses are running.

-Each of these signals the arrival of another season – some call it autumn, others call it flu season.
-As many as 35 million flu cases are expected this year, starting in October and continuing into May, according to the Centers for Disease Control and Prevention.
+Each of these signals the arrival of another season – some call it autumn, others call it flu season, starting in October and continuing into May.

 If you’re unsure if getting a flu vaccine is right for you, you’re not alone.
-There’s a lot of confusion out there surrounding this vaccine, so read on as the record is set straight regarding four common flu vaccine myths — and the facts behind them.
+There can be a lot of confusion out there surrounding vaccines.
+To help, here are five common flu vaccine myths — and the facts behind them.

 Myth 1: You can get the flu from the flu vaccine.

-Every year, some people choose not to get a seasonal flu vaccine because they have heard you can get the flu from the flu vaccine.
-That’s not true.
+Every year, some people choose not to get a seasonal flu vaccine because they have heard you can get the flu from the vaccine.
+However, that’s not true.
 Flu shots are made with either inactive viruses or only a single protein from the flu virus.
 In fact, doctors strongly recommend getting the flu vaccine because it’s the single best way to help protect yourself from the flu.
-The flu vaccine is safe, it doesn’t cause serious side effects and can even help reduce the seriousness of your symptoms if you do get the flu.1
+The flu vaccine is safe, it doesn’t cause serious side effects and may even help reduce the seriousness of your symptoms if you do get the flu.

 Myth 2: The flu vaccine isn’t safe for older adults.

 The flu vaccine is safe, simple and a smart choice – no matter your age.
 In fact, the flu vaccine is especially important if you’re 65 or older because older adults are at higher risk for serious flu complications, which could result in a hospital stay.

 Myth 3: The flu vaccine causes strong side effects.